lcarbonaro/quiz-api/README.md

 In this part we walk through setting up a back-end data API, using Google Cloud Functions and Cloud Firestore.

+**Make sure you have NodeJS installed before proceeding any further.
+You can check by typing in `node -v` at the terminal or command prompt.**

 Usage steps:

 1. Log into [Google Firebase console](https://firebase.google.com/)